rohan9kulkarni/rohankulkarni.github.io/content/physics_literature/grad/qft.md

 **Disclaimer 1** :  Compared to other subjects, the number of good introductory textbooks in QFT are exponentially more.
 Everybody has a preference.
 Being a fairly advanced subject, different people from different backgrounds will have a unique taste when it comes to learn this beautiful subject.
 Firstly, Ill write down the **introductory** textbooks with which you just cannot go wrong.

 **Disclaimer 2** : QFT is not easy to self-study.
 The pre-requisites are more than any course I've ever taken.
 The mode expansions, the symmetries, the gauge invariance and the cartoonish Feynamn diagrams are not the faint hearted.
 You need a ridiculous motivation and persistence to keep up with the subject.
-I
 <hr>

 ## <span style="color:orange"> Books  </span>